quarkslab/wirego/README.md

 ## Developping a Golang plugin

-Now that you've built the "template" plugin, it's probably time to update it with your own code.
+Now that you've built the "example" plugin, it's probably time to update it with your own code.

-Everything you need to update is found in "wirego_template.go" (feel free to rename this file).
+Everything you need to update is found in "wirego/example/wirego_example.go" (feel free to rename this file).

+In order to create a plugin, you need to implement the **WiregoInterface** interface (defined in wirego/wirego.go).

-The WIREGO_PLUGIN_NAME and WIREGO_PLUGIN_FILTER consts define how your plugin will appear in Wireshark.
+The GetName() and GetFilter() defines how your plugin will appear in Wireshark and how you will be able to filter it using Wireshark.

-You will then have to define "fields", wich are the results of your parsing code.
-During the plugin initialization, behind the hood, we list all the different fields that we may eventually provide, when analyzing packets.
-Each field will then be referred with a simple "enum" value, pointing to the full description of the field previously defined.

-So, we first define the list of enum that we will use with the type "FieldId".

-The **setup()** function is called when the plugin is loaded.
+The **Setup()** function is called when the plugin is loaded.
 Feel free to setup everything you need here.
 That's also a nice place to setup the complete detailed list of your custom fields.
-A "field" is defined by the **WiresharkField** structure and contains:
+A "field" is defined by the **wirego.WiresharkField** structure and contains:

   - The field enum (InternalId), as defined previously
   - The field name